You can buy on Amazon in ebook or print.

 -She sent a text and said that job for Vincent is a done deal.-

 I mentally shrugged. –Good.
 One job down.- I hired my services and my staffs’ to anyone that helped maintain a balance.
 This made me money, connections and established a safe environment for the fae guests.
 Dillian ran the show on most of that.
 He liked playing detective.
 I had one vamp, a shifter, and one human psychic on staff.
 I liked to cover all potential job opportunities.
 Potentially I would expand and maybe hire some fae to help with some of our Accords jobs, but since I lacked ambition that was not going to happen in the foreseeable future.
 My company really just kept me in touch with different races and communities.
-There were plenty witch based agencies that took the load of paranormal investigations.
+There was plenty witch based agencies that took the load of paranormal investigations.

 –She also said Simone wanted to talk to you.
 Something about Nemnae missing?
 She sounded concerned and said it was brought to her by her Nemnae‘s sponsor, which means her sponsor has already looked.-